open-obfuscator/doc/omvll/passes/arithmetic/index.md

 strb    w11, [x9], #1
 ```

-From a reverse engineering perspective, the sensitive xor operation associated with the `EOR` instruction is
+From a reverse engineering perspective, the sensitive xor operation associated with the `EOR` instruction can
-straightforward to identify.
+be straightforwardly identified.

-Thus, if you consider that the arithmetic operations performed by your function are sensitive, you
+Thus, if you reckon that the arithmetic operations performed by your function may be sensitive, you
-should consider enabling this obfuscation pass.
+may want to consider enabling this obfuscation pass.

 As a result, when this obfuscation pass is enabled, the previous operation is transformed into a
 more complex expression: